Driving simulators help introduce students to an in-cab environment that is safe, risk-free, and unintimidating.

 - Different engine manufacturers such as Mack and Cummins.

-Simulator benefits in the Truck Driving and Transportation Training Program
+Simulator benefits in our Training Programs

 Before simulation training a student could burn three to five gallons of fuel per hour and wear out the clutch as well as the transmission.
 All of these things put great stress on drivelines, tires, suspensions, and the instructors.
 Now trucks are repaired less and students are using less fuel.